 Black Friday 2022 is already looking like it's going to be a landmark sales event.
 From 4K OLED TVs to next-gen games consoles like the PS5 and Xbox Series X, and onto iPhones, Beats headphones and Dell laptops among much more, we're anticipating major deals this year.

 Last year's Black Friday sales suffered from global supply chain issues (which in turn affected the amount of discounted products available), but with those issues now more or less cleared up, the Black Friday 2022 sales are shaping up to be the biggest ever.

 It's never too early to start planning your Black Friday 2022 sales strategy, so get deals ready now with T3's authoritative guide to this year's super sale.

 When is Black Friday 2022?

-Black Friday 2022 takes place on Friday, 25 November 2022 and Cyber Monday follows it on Monday, 28 November.
+Black Friday 2022 takes place on Friday, 25th November 2022 and Cyber Monday follows it on Monday, 28th November.
 For US shoppers, it's a key date as it's the Friday after Thanksgiving, but countries around the world now participate in Black Friday every year too.

 Best Black Friday sales 2022: Top shopping destinations

 T3 covers the Black Friday sales every year and we've come to know exactly where the best deals get dropped.
 From electronics to clothes, jewellery to smart home tech, gaming to cookware products, history has revealed to us the retailers who tend to do anything but disappoint when it comes to tempting deals.